 Technical challenges are something I enjoy.

-Most challenging job in the field
+Most challenging equipment job working in the field as an engineer

 What has been your most challenging job in the field?